julianandrews/yablocks/README.md

 | file     | string | file to monitor      |
 | contents | string | contents of the file |

-Note that inotify is based on inodes.
-The inotify block will monitor the directory containing the configured file so that if the file is deleted and recreated the block will continue to function, but if the directory itself is deleted the inode being watch will be gone, and changes won't be detected until a restart.
+Note: inotify is based on inodes.
+The inotify block will monitor the directory containing the configured file so that if the file is deleted and recreated the block will continue to function, but if the directory itself is deleted the inode being watched will be gone, and changes won't be detected until the directory is recreated and yablocks is restarted.

 ### network